Primal Dual Continual Learning: Balancing Stability and Plasticity through Adaptive Memory Allocation: Margin Aware Sample Selection

 \subsection{Identifying Impactful Samples}

-Instead of task-level constraints, one could enforce a no-forgetting requirement at the sample level.
-For a fixed tightness $\epsilon$, this constraint is stricter than the task-level constraint and will enable sample selection.
-The no-forgetting requirement can be written as:
+Instead of task-level constraints, we can formulate continual learning as enforcing a no-forgetting requirement at the sample level.
+For a given tightness $\epsilon$, this constraint is stricter than the task-level constraint and enables sample selection.
+This no-forgetting requirement can be written as:

-where $\mathfrak{B}^k_t$ is the distribution induced by sampling $\mathfrak{D}_k$ to fill the memory buffer at iteration $t$.
-As explained in the beginning of Section \ref{sec:sample_selec}, sampling non-randomly induces a bias in the buffer distribution: $\mathfrak{B}_t (x, y) \neq D_t(x, y)$.
-In what follows, we explore a dual variable-based sampling strategy that leverages the sensitivity of the optimization problem.
+where `a.e' (almost everywhere) means that the constraint should hold for all $(x, y)$ except possibly a set of $\mathfrak{B}_k(t)$-measure $0$.
+As described in the previous section, non-uniform sampling induces a bias in the buffer distribution.
+In what follows, we put forward a dual variable-based sampling strategy, in the same vein as the buffer partition strategy, that is beneficial in terms of expected risk reduction.
+We refer to \citep{farquhar2021statistical} for a general theoretical analysis of the distributional bias induced by active sampling in the context of replay methods.